miki4920/discord-roller/ReadMe.md

 # Discord-Roller

-Discord-Roller is a bot which allows you to roll dice through simple commands.
+Discord-Roller is a bot which allows you to roll dice and reference SRD.
 As the name suggests, the bot is dedicated for Discord.
-It also has additional features such as an ability to roll wild magic for d&d 5th edition or booking solo-sessions.

 ## Installing / Getting started